Lt. Ray Enners Award

 The Lt.
-Ray Enners Award is presented annually to the most outstanding high school lacrosse player on Long Island's Suffolk County, New York.
-The award is presented by the Suffolk County Boys Lacrosse Coaches Association, Section XI Athletics, to the player who best exemplifies courage, teamwork, skill and leadership.
+Ray Enners Award is presented annually to the most outstanding high school lacrosse player on Long Island's Suffolk County, New York by the Suffolk County Boys Lacrosse Coaches Association, Section XI Athletics.
+The recipient best exemplifies courage, teamwork, skill and leadership.
 The award is named in memory of Raymond Enners.

 Lt.
-Enners was raised in Farmingdale, New York and attended Half Hollow Hills High School, part of the Half Hollow Hills Central School District, located in Dix Hills, New York, where he was an outstanding lacrosse player.
+Enners was raised in Farmingdale, New York and attended Half Hollow Hills High School, part of the Half Hollow Hills Central School District, located in Dix Hills, New York.
 He was voted to the 1963 All-Long Island lacrosse team.
 Lt.
-Enners also played lacrosse at the United States Military Academy at West Point (Class of 1967).

-Following high school, Lt.
-Enners continued to excel at lacrosse at the United States Military Academy.
+Enners later excelled at lacrosse at the United States Military Academy.
 During his 1967 senior year, Lt.
 Enners was an NCAA Honorable Mention All-American.
 He was inducted posthumously into the Suffolk Sports Hall of Fame during 2004.

 While leading a platoon in Vietnam, Lt.
 Enners was killed in combat on September 18, 1968.
 Lt.
 Enners received the Distinguished Service Cross, the Bronze Star Medal and the Purple Heart for extraordinary heroism in combat in South Vietnam.
 During 2016, Richard W. Enners, Lt.
 Enners' younger brother who also is a graduate of the U.S. Military Academy at West Point, authored the book, Heart of Gray.
 The book details the story about his brother, Alpha Company, 1-20th Infantry, 11th Brigade, and Lt.
 Enners' courage and sacrifice in Vietnam.

-At the start of the 2019 lacrosse season, Half Hollow Hills High School (now known as Half Hollow Hills East High School) retired Lt.
+Half Hollow Hills High School (now known as Half Hollow Hills East High School) retired Lt.
 Enners' number 26 lacrosse jersey.
-At the same ceremony, the school also retired the number 21 lacrosse jersey worn by alumnus James Metzger, the 1977 recipient of the Lt.
+At the same 2019 ceremony, the school retired the number 21 lacrosse jersey worn by alumnus James Metzger, the 1977 recipient of the Lt.
 Ray Enners Award.

-The initial Lt.
-Ray Enners Award was presented during 1970.
 This award is one of three that have been named in memory of Lt.
 Enners.
 The others are the Lt.
-Raymond Enners Award that is presented to the NCAA National Player of the Year in men's lacrosse and The Lt.
-Enners–Chris Pettit Award that is presented each season to Army's offensive most valuable player.
+Raymond Enners Award presented to the NCAA National Player of the Year in men's lacrosse and The Lt.
+Enners–Chris Pettit Award presented each season to Army's offensive most valuable player.